-Another option is to join a tour.
+Group Tour: Another option is to join a tour.
 You can join a multi-day tour or base yourself out of Amman or Aqaba and do day trips.
 Most tours move at a faster pace and allow time for just the country’s highlights.
-A tour might benefit those who are traveling solo or those that want to save a bit of money by going with a group.
-There are many 3-day tours that include the Dead Sea, Petra, and Wadi Rum.
+A tour might benefit those who are traveling solo or those who want to save a bit of money by going with a group.
+Many 3-day tours include the Dead Sea, Petra, and Wadi Rum.

 5-Day Jordan Itinerary

 Amman is the capital of Jordan and the country’s largest city.
 It’s a modern city with ancient ruins, great food, and unique culture.
 Fly into Amman and spend your first day exploring the city.